19 Chrome Extension Business Success Stories (2023)

 Honey makes money from affiliate commissions that it earns for every coupon that is redeemed via its extension.

-George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey ago.
+George Ruan and Ryan Hudson (from Los Angeles, CA, USA) started Honey about 11 years ago.

 Grammarly makes money using a freemium model to sell premium writing subscriptions to three different customer segments: individual users, businesses, and educational institutions.
 Apart from selling premium writing subscriptions, the company also generates some revenue by selling its human proofreading service.

-Alex Shevchenko & Max Lytvyn (from San Francisco, CA, USA) started Grammarly ago.
+Max Lytvyn, Dmytro Lider, and Alex Shevchenko (from San Francisco, California, USA) started Grammarly about 14 years ago.

 In the podcasst episode, we talk about how he developed the skills to build a $38,000/month SaaS business all on his own, and the importance of understanding that not only can your business help people, but it has to in order to succeed.

-Jordan O'Connor (from Rochester, NY, USA) started Closet Tools ago.
+Jordan O'Connor (from New York, NY, United States) started Closet Tools about 5 years ago.

-Luis Camacho (from Phoenix, Arizona, USA) started Fantôm Agency over 4 years ago.
+Luis Camacho (from Phoenix, Arizona, USA) started Fantôm Agency about 5 years ago.

 Hello, my name is Luis Camacho and I am the founder of Fantôm Agency and also the host of the SaaS AdLab podcast, which is a podcast where I interview SaaS founders to learn more about their story.
 Fantôm is a digital advertising agency which focuses on helping mid-to-late stage SaaS (software as a service) companies scale through paid advertising channels such as Google, Facebook, and LinkedIn.